 Exterior 12-Volt Lighting - For additional exterior lights refer to your Chassis Owner's manual.
-LED Linear Utility Light, 42" PN - 513672-01 LED Pin Light PN - 512909-01 NOTE: Mast Extension Linkting is LED and a number such first up will be an united
+LED Linear Utility Light, 42" PN - 513672-01 LED Pin Light PN - 512909-01 NOTE: Most Interior Lighting is LED and a replacement fixture will be required

-NOTE: Most Exterior Lighting is LED and a replacement fixture will be required.
+NOTE: Most Interior Lighting is LED and a replacement fixture will be required.